The Society's annual frolics

 Members of the Society can read news of individual frolics by viewing the Members' area.

-During the Oxford frolic of 2024 the Society's members spent an absorbing morning in the Bodleian Library examining a very large number of Woodforde papers, together with manuscripts of other 18th-century diarists.
+During the 2024 frolic the Society's members spent an absorbing morning in Oxford's Bodleian Library examining a very large number of Woodforde papers, together with manuscripts of other 18th-century diarists.

 These included a large proportion of James Woodforde's 72 notebooks, which the library stores in specially-made acid-free boxes, and the diaries of William Woodforde's daughters Julia and Anna Maria.
 The books, each carefully labelled by the clerical diarist, are of tough, supple paper.
 His tiny handwriting is difficult to read without the magnifying glasses helpfully provided by the Bodleian.

 Society members were allowed to hold and read the original diaries, as illustrated in the Members' area.
-For many of us this visit proved the highlight of an enjoyable frolic described as 'action-packed' by one first-time frolicker.
+For many of us this visit proved the highlight of an enjoyable frolic described as 'action-packed' by yet another first-time frolicker.